rustonaut/quoted-string/README.md

   allocations.
 This can be used to _semantically_ compare two quoted string independent of how they used `quoted-pair`'s, it implements `Eq`.

+- `CharType`: classifies chars using a lookup table, mainly used to determine which chars can be represented in a quoted-string and how, but can also be used to e.g. determine if a string is a valid token (rfc2045)

 # API-Documentation